eggai-tech/EggAI/CONTRIBUTING.md

-# Contributing to EggAI Multi-Agent Framework
+# Contributing to EggAI Multi-Agent Meta Framework

-Thank you for considering contributing to **EggAI Multi-Agent Framework**! 🎉 We value your contributions and want to make the process as smooth as possible.
+Thank you for considering contributing to **EggAI Multi-Agent Meta Framework**! 🎉 We value your contributions and want to make the process as smooth as possible.
 Please follow the guidelines below to get started.

 ---